SharkUncle/deep-abyss/OWASP_DC.md

 Now unzip the archive: `unzip dependency-check-10.0.4-release.zip`

-Now just: `cd dependency-check`
+Go to the dependency-check directory: `cd dependency-check`

-For finish the installation check if all is good:
+To finish the installation, check if all is good:
 ```
 cd bin/
 ./dependency-check.sh --help